 It reduces the acid in your stomach.
 Not all acid reducers use magnesium for this problem.
-Rolaids has the mineral, but tums do not.
+Rolaids contains the mineral, but tums does not.
 That does not make one better than the other.
 They just work differently.

 If you find yourself needing either medication very often, perhaps it is time to talk to your doctor about your problems.
 It may or may not be something serious.